valantic/ember-template/README.md

 {{/freestyle-section}}
 ```

-**Note:** Currently this is a manual process by creating a new _template.hbs_ file within the _/app/pods/styleguide-freestyle/_ folder and adding the required "Ember Freestyle" syntax.
+*Note* Currently this is a manual process by creating a new _template.hbs_ file within the _/app/pods/styleguide-freestyle/_ folder and adding the required "Ember Freestyle" syntax.

 **Example:** the contents of the _styleguide-freestyle/subsection-buttons/template.hbs_: